Language DevelopmentLanguage proficiency rather than age

 Your child will love to participate in the fun collection of songs, games, arts & crafts, drama, puppet theater presentations, movie making, and more.

-Lessons plans are specially created for students as young as three through High School.
+Lessons plans are specially created for students as young as four through High School.

 A low class size enables excellent instruction to every child.
 There are limited placements for the Early Elementary Programs, do to the maximum enrollemt of 6 children per class.